linux4sam/dt-overlay-at91/README.md

 ## 5. Contributing

-To contribute to AT91 Device Tree Overlays you should submit the patches for review to the github pull-request facility directly.
+To contribute to Microchip Device Tree Overlays, you should submit patches for review to the github pull-request facility directly.
 Do not forget to Cc the maintainers.